euzhiang/GettingAndCleaningDataProject/CodeBook.md

 * STANDING
 * LAYING

 The rest of the columns store the mean and standard deviation of the measurements.
+The range of values for these variables are from -1 to 1.
 The variables extracted are
 * tBodyAcc-mean()-X,Y,Z
 * tGravityAcc-mean()-X,Y,Z
 * tBodyAccJerk-mean()-X,Y,Z